SAP/spartacus-docs/pages/dev/Checkout-Extensibility.md

 In default checkout we use modified `MultiStepCheckoutOrderSummaryPageTemplate`.
 Apart from `BodyContent` and `SideContent` we added `TopContent` and `BottomContent` for 100% section above and below `BodyContent` and `SideContent` page slots.

 For default checkout flow we created impex file with all pages, slots, components and relations configured.
-You can download it here.
-In the future we plan to distribute it as a hybris extension for spartacus.
+It is available as part of `spartacussampledataaddon`.

 ## Extensibility